(POSTCARD DEPARTMENT OF JUDNICK.COM)

 LAKE SHORE & MICHIGAN SOUTHERN RAILROAD.
 "L. S. & M. S. Depot, Elyria, Ohio." with Lake Shore & Michigan Southern trains & passengers in station; postcard mailed there SEP 7 1909 (flag cancel) to Owensville Ohio, mild toning to the back, noticeable corner rounding & edge wear. $9.00 o(e)r(l)

 LAKE SHORE ELECTRIC RAILROAD.
-"447 Private Car Josephine at Lorain Ohio" showing the private car owned by the Everett-Moore syndicate (owner of the Lake Shore Electric Railroad which serviced that city), curtained windows throughout & the name Josephine conspicuously on its side; sepia-tone real photo postcard manufactured by the Leiter Post Card Company in Lorain, mailed at Lorain AUG 4 1909, back paper browning with age.
+"447 Private Car Josephine at Lorain Ohio" showing the private car owned by the Everett-Moore syndicate (owner of the Lake Shore Electric Railroad which serviced that city), curtained windows throughout & the name Josephine conspicuously on its side; sepia-tone real photo postcard manufactured by the Leiter Post Card Company in Lorain, mailed at Lorain AUG 4 1909.
 An ARGO starch sign can be seen in the background.
 Young sender commented: 'This is the car that had all the windows broke out of it by a scleet(sic) stom(sic).' meaning sleet storm, of course.
 Rare.
 When we visited the internet, no one was offering it & no collector or museum was exhibiting it.
-SOLD RECENTLY o(l)r(l)u
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 o(l)r(l)u

 LAKE SHORE & MICHIGAN SOUTHERN.
 "Chicago & New York Limited" circa-1908 sepia-tone souvenir post card from the 'Bachelor' in Cleveland Ohio, very light toning both sides, hint of wear at the left front edge.
 An elegant way to travel, these gentlemen never had to change or transfer to ferry & ate their meals in sumptuous dining cars instead of stopping en route. $7.50 r(l)